SILENCE-SIMSOOL/NecronOBF/README.md

 ### Fabric Entrypoint Support

-When the main class is renamed or moved, SilenceProtector can automatically update the `entrypoints.client` value in `fabric.mod.json`.
+When the main class is renamed or moved, Necron Obfuscator can automatically update the `entrypoints.client` value in `fabric.mod.json`.

 ### String Protection